You may have just been hurt on the job, and now you’re not sure what options are available to you for compensation. If you want to know what t[...]

 Given the complexities involved with a wrongful death case, when you come to Sumwalt Anderson for help, our attorneys will explain each step of your case as it proceeds.
 We are ready to answer any questions you may have and ready to fight for the compensation you deserve after losing a loved one.

-If your loved one has lost their life as a result of the negligence of an individual or organization, you may be entitled to compensation for your loss.
+When negligence of an individual or organization caused your loved one to lose their life, you may be entitled to compensation for your loss.
 Filing and prosecuting wrongful death claims requires the expertise of attorneys who are experienced in investigating, negotiating, and trying such cases.

 Additionally, but no less important, we are respectful, caring, and sympathetic professionals.
 We understand that the reason you need our help is because of an unimaginable tragedy.
 While we could never claim to understand the depths of your personal pain, we do appreciate your grief and know how devastating losing someone you love can be.